Charlie Phillips – documentary king of folkestone

-Charlie Phillips is The Guardian’s Head of Video, spending his days commissioning documentaries for the online news site.
+Charlie Phillips is the former Guardian’s Head of Video, he now works for Lyfta and is part of the team creating the Folkestone Documentary Festival.
 By night, he’s a Folkestonian and loving what the town has to offer.
 Folkelife discovered his passion for Folkestone.

 “I came here on holiday with my partner in 2003.
 It was our first holiday together and although it was before much of the regeneration you see today, the town had a wonderful charm about it.
 I can remember a huge piece of paper being rolled down The Old High Street and people were drawing and writing on it.
 I say this to people now and they remember it too, so it really did happen!
 It’s the sort of thing that seems to happen here all the time!”